• Travel Insurance

 Interesting Facts About Nicolaus Copernicus

 Imagine a world where the earth is static.
 Many believed that the heavenly bodies, including the sun orbit the earth until Nicolaus Copernicus changed the narrative.
-This was clearly stated in his book, On the Revolutions of the Heavenly Spheres, a publication that not only shook the earth and made people see the universe from a different perspective but also made the earth lose its privileged position.
+This was clearly stated in his book, On the Revolutions of the Heavenly Spheres, a publication that not only shook the Earth and made people see the universe from a different perspective but also made the Earth lose its privileged position.
 But first, who was Copernicus?
 Who Was Copernicus?
 Nicolaus Copernicus was a man whose legacy is still celebrated today.
-Right in the heart of Warsaw is an enormous statue of Copernicus sitting on a pedestal greeting, looking at the bronze model of his solar…
+Right in the heart of Warsaw is an enormous statue of Copernicus sitting on a pedestal greeting, looking at the bronze model of his…

 Read More